Izzimach/bainangua/README.md

 - ```vk::Surface``` -> ```vk::Device``` ```vk::Queue```

-All this interdependency makes it difficult to split all these creation events into different functions, so typically there is one large "make all the initial objects" function or all of the objects are dumped into an OOP-style class as they are created via class methods.
+All this interdependency makes it difficult to split all these creation events into different functions, so typically there is one large "make all the initial objects" function.
+Alternatively, all of the objects are dumped into an OOP-style class as they are created via class methods.

 The process used here is to break out each creation event into a separate function and then pass the